Hidden Gems in Lisbon

 We already know narrow houses from Amsterdam.
 This one is different though – it’s short, not in width, but in depth.
 We would estimate that it’s no more than two meters!
 From the side, it almost looks like only the facade of the house was left standing.

-The house is a real Lisbon insider tip, because you can hardly find any info about it.
-However, there are three vacation rentals in Lisbon’s narrowest house – all recently renovated.
+The house is a real Lisbon insider tip because you can hardly find any info about it.
+However, there are three apartments in Lisbon’s narrowest house – all recently renovated.

 So if you’re looking for a really unusual place to stay in Lisbon, this is where to go.